 Who’s Who Legal has brought together Claire Barclay of Cliffe Dekker Hofmeyr, Anna-Marie Curran of A&L Goodbody and Peter Elliott of Bird & Bird to discuss the impact of government policies and initiatives on the sector, levels of tender litigation and the legal market in their jurisdictions.

-Álvaro Remón of De Lucas Remón, Anna Kuusniemi-Laine of Castren & Snellman, Richard Levy of Pinheiro Neto and Martin Schellenberg of Heuking Kühn Lüer Wojtek discuss the key issues facing public procurement lawyers today, including the areas of focus for government investment in their jurisdictions, competition in the legal market and increasing intenationalism in this sector.
+Álvaro Remón of De Lucas Remón, Anna Kuusniemi-Laine of Castren & Snellman, Ricardo Levy of Pinheiro Neto and Martin Schellenberg of Heuking Kühn Lüer Wojtek discuss the key issues facing public procurement lawyers today, including the areas of focus for government investment in their jurisdictions, competition in the legal market and increasing intenationalism in this sector.

 The International Who’s Who of Public Procurement Lawyers has brought together four of the world’s leading practitioners to discuss key issues facing public procurement lawyers today.